wp-plugins/multipurpose-css3-animated-buttons/readme.txt

 Replace your old fashioned buttons with Multipurpose CSS3 Animated Buttons.

-= Warning! =

-Internet Explorer does not yet support the @keyframes rule or the animation property!Check this [link](http://www.w3schools.com/css3/css3_animations.asp) for more info.

 == Description ==

 Multipurpose CSS3 Animated Buttons allow you to select between social media buttons or your own links.